-Finally, the resolution proceeds to a diminished seventh $\{G, E, A_{\sharp}, C_{\sharp}\}$ reflecting Gurnemanz's bewilderment at the arrival of the strange knight (`Das ist der Br\"uder keiner!').
-Wagner's resolution of the `Tchaikovsky chord' can perhaps be best understood in the context of the entire phrase leading from the horn fanfare in $B_{\flat}m^6$ to the Tchaikovsky chord at $D_{\flat}m^6$ on to the first Tristan resolution at $G_{\flat}m^6$ and then to the second Tristan resolution at $Em^6$.
-The starting point $B_{\flat}m^6$ and the end point $Em^6$ are in polar opposition on the Hamiltonian cycle of the tonnetz graph depicted in Figure 1.
-The Tchaikovsky chord, is exactly one quarter the way around the tonnetz, half way between the starting point and the end point.
+Despite the surrounding sense of gloom and oppression, Wagner's resolution is ultimately conventional, in keeping with Parsifal's character, that is, up a fourth from $D_{\flat}m^6$, in line with the basic Parsifal motive -- and hence consoling.
+The Tristan chord then resolves further, with more certainty, to another Tristan chord a tone lower given by an $Em^6$ in the form $[ C_{\sharp}, G, B, E]$.
+Finally, the resolution proceeds to a diminished seventh $[G, E, A_{\sharp}, C_{\sharp}]$ reflecting Gurnemanz's bewilderment at the arrival of the strange knight (``Das ist der Br\"uder keiner!'').
+Wagner's resolution of the ``Tchaikovsky chord'' can be best understood in the context of the phrase leading from the horn fanfare in $B_{\flat}m^6$ to the Tchaikovsky chord at $D_{\flat}m^6$ on to the first Tristan resolution at $G_{\flat}m^6$ and then to the second Tristan resolution at $Em^6$.
+The starting point $B_{\flat}m^6$ and the end point $Em^6$ are polar on the Hamiltonian cycle of the tonnetz graph shown in Figure \ref{eulerian_tonnetz}.

+The Tchaikovsky chord is one quarter around the tonnetz, half way between the starting point and the end point.
 The first Tristan resolution is one black vertex further along on the cycle towards the end point, and can be viewed as a staging point before the final stage is reached at the second Tristan resolution.
-This brief passage is highly symmetrical in its construction, spanning the full breadth of the tonnetz, even though with its gritty dissonances and abrupt conclusion, and only lasting a few seconds, it is has the character of a throwaway remark.
-It is interesting to observe that all four of the chords are linked by a 4$p$-decacycle:
+This brief passage is highly symmetrical in its construction, spanning the full breadth of the tonnetz, even though with its gritty dissonances and abrupt conclusion, and only lasting a few seconds, it has the character of a throwaway line.
+We observe that all four of the chords are linked by a 4$p$-decacycle,

-The diminished seventh $\{G, E, A_{\sharp}, C_{\sharp}\}$ that finishes off this sequence of four minor sixth chords representing Gurnemanz's take on the unexpected guest is merely one semitone away from a $Gm^6$ chord, and hence for Wagner's dramatic purposes serves well as a point of exit from the decatonic cycle.
+The diminished seventh $[G, E, A_{\sharp}, C_{\sharp}]$ that finishes off this sequence of four minor sixths representing Gurnemanz's take on the unexpected guest is merely one semitone away from a $Gm^6$, and hence for Wagner's dramatic purposes serves well as a point of exit from the decacycle.
 This view is not inconsistent with the idea that the Hamiltonian cycle circumnavigating the tonnetz is also playing a role -- for not only is $Em$ opposite to $B_{\flat}m$ in the Hamiltonian cycle, one also finds that $Gm$ is opposite to $D_{\flat}m$.
-Hence the chords $B_{\flat}m$, $D_{\flat}m$, $Em$, $Gm$ are equally spaced around the tonnetz and the names of these chords spell out the notes of the diminished seventh on which the sequence ends.
+Hence the chords $B_{\flat}m$, $D_{\flat}m$, $Em$, $Gm$ are equally spaced around the perimeter of the tonnetz and the names of these chords spell out the notes of the diminished seventh on which the sequence ends.